-Internal control: the key to secure financial systems ?
+Internal control: the key to secure financial systems?

 Internal-control--the-key-points

-Last modified on January 18th, 2023
+Last modified on April 19th, 2024

 What is internal control?

-Internal control is a method of evaluation carried out (in general) by an enterprise’s internal audit department, in order to ensure that processes are properly implemented and to identify potential risks.
+Internal control is a method of evaluation carried out (in general) by an enterprise’s internal audit department, to ensure that processes are properly implemented and to identify potential risks.
 We can also talk about a security system, consisting of means and resources adapted to the company, whose various objectives are:

 • Make optimal use of company resources;